openstack-archive/fuel-plugin-lma-collector/deployment_scripts/puppet/modules/lma_collector/README.md

 #### Class: `lma_collector::collectd::memcached`

-Declare this class to configure collectd to collect Memcached statistics. collectd's native `memcached` plugin is used.
+Declare this class to configure collectd to collect Memcached statistics. collectd's native `memcached` plugin is used to collect statistics and a custom Python plugin is used to check the availability of Memcached server.

 ##### Parameters

 * `host`: *Required*.
 The Memcached host.
 Valid options: a string.
 See https://github.com/voxpupuli/puppet-collectd#class-collectdpluginmemcached.
+* `Port`: *Optional.
+The Memcached port.
+Valid option: an integer.
+  Default: `11211`.

 #### Class: `lma_collector::collectd::openstack_checks`